Fast Wide-field Light Sheet Electro-optic FLIM: Results

 To demonstrate application of LS-EO-FLIM, we imaged \textit{Arabidopsis thaliana} roots with exposure times of 200-500 ms per slice in Fig. \ref{fig:tagged}.
-Faster acquisitions are also possible depending on sample brightness, and we are ultimately only limited by the speed of the Z-axis sample scanning stage.
-Total image acquisition times range from 70 s to 100 s for a full volume scan consisting of 100 acquired planes.
-The most significant limitation is about half a second per image to accommodate the stepping of the sample stage.
-LS-EO-FLIM is orders of magnitude faster than most existing LS-FLIM studies.
+Faster acquisitions are also possible depending on sample brightness.
+Total volume acquisition times ranged from 70 s to 100 s for a full volume scan consisting of 100 acquired planes.
+In \ref{fig:auto}a, the lifetime-analyzed images with both gates registered to each other are 1816 x 1575 pixels per frame; with a total acquisition time of 313 s for the 300 frames, the lifetime voxel count rate is 2.7$\times 10^6$ photons per second.
+For the corresponding instrument response function, a total number of 3$\times 10^{12}$ photons (after subtracting background counts) detected in 85 s suggests a 40 GHz photon count rate.
+The most significant speed limitation is about half a second per image to accommodate the stepping of the sample stage.
+A comparison of our volume acquisition time to those achieved in other work is shown in the Supplement.